BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/data_transfer.md

 ## <a name= "Home_dir"> </a>Mapping Home Directory

-You can map your Spiedie home direcotyry to your file explorer if you wish to use a graphical interface for file transfer
+You can map your Spiedie home directory to your file explorer if you wish to use a graphical interface for file transfer

 #### <a name="windows_map_home"> </a> Windows Explorer
 1. Open a new windows explorer to PC